jkeller52/pigui/README.md

 - The init.py file underlying the GUI includes functions run to bash (.sh) scripts on the pi for each button push
 - The bash scripts on the pi include code which triggers an ssh connection into the development device/computer using ssh keys and executes a different bash file according to which button was pressed.
 This bash file runs an associated Python script to achieve the desired outcome of the button press.

-The Python file executed on the main device will trigger the action desired, bypassing limitations of the Raspberry Pi and using it as a simple command-and-control system to automate tasks that are ran through your main device.
+The Python file executed on the main device will trigger the action desired, using the Raspberry Pi as a simple command-and-control system to automate tasks that are ran through your main device.
 On my Mac OSX device, this also allowed me to use AppleScript commands to interact with my devices.